frescobaldi/quickly/README.rst

 `Documentation  <https://python-quickly.readthedocs.io/>`_      •
 `License        <https://www.gnu.org/licenses/gpl-3.0>`_

-The quickly python package will become the successor of python-ly.
+The quickly python package is slated to become the successor of python-ly.

 It is currently in the planning phase.